Donald Newton Langenberg, 86, of Dickeyville, MD, physicist and university administrator, died on Friday, January 25, at his home.

 Donations in lieu of flowers may be made to the UMBF (University of Maryland, Baltimore Foundation) in support of the University of Maryland Heart & Vascular Center.

 Please make checks payable to UMBF, Inc. and indicate in memory of Dr. Donald Langenberg on the memo line.
 Send your gift to: University of Maryland School of Medicine, Development Office, Attn: Patricia Bates, 31 South Greene Street, 3rd Floor, Baltimore, MD 21201.

 Gifts may also be made online at www.medschool.umaryland.edu/hvcgift.

-To plant a tree in memory of Donald Newton Langenberg, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Donald Newton Langenberg, please visit our tribute store.